 B. Heads of state and government officials with the rank of at least deputy minister; or

 C. Those provided in A and B above who bear a lesser rank, if endorsed by the Philippine Overseas Labor Office (POLO);

 STEPS AND REQUIREMENTS ON THE REGISTRATION OF DIRECT-HIRES

-1. Request for appointment by sending email to [email protected]
+1. Request for appointment through THIS LINK.

-2. Come to the Philippine Overseas Labor Office (POLO) of the Philippine Embassy (Singapore) and submit the following documents for verification:
+2. Come to the Philippine Overseas Labor Office (POLO) of the Philippine Embassy (Singapore) through and submit the following documents for verification: